pmohinder/platform-docs/13_Rest_API/Readme.md

 ---------------

 ### Fetch auth token using username and password
-Use username and password to get an auth token, which is to access the PolyLogyx platform UI.
+Use username and password to get an auth token, which is to access the EclecticIQ ER platform UI.
 **URL:** https://<BASE_URL>/login
 **Request Type:** POST
 **Example Request Format:**